 If you fail to do so, it can harm your business.

-But how can you know if you are using content properly?
-And should you opt for content marketing or content brand marketing in order to fuel company growth.
+But how dp you know if you are using content properly?
+And should you opt for content marketing or content brand marketing in order to fuel company growth?

-In this article, we’ll take a look at the two types of content and determine which is most suitable for different companies right now and different needs of the customers are currently serving.
+In this article, we’ll take a look at the two types of content marketing and determine which is most suitable for different companies right now, as well as for different customer needs.
 You’ll learn the differences between the two and best practices to apply them to your business correctly.

 Don’t worry — we have your back!